 In 2008, Oregon’s crime victims were finally given the legal standing to enforce their constitutional rights as victims through the passing of two constitutional amendments.
 In 2009, SB 233 (since codified as ORS 147.500 et seq.) gave some “teeth” to these constitutional amendments by providing victims with the actual legal structure necessary to implement the rights and remedies afforded to them.
 It is this new framework of Oregon law that created a need for attorneys and advocates to educate crime victims about their rights in criminal proceedings and to assist them in enforcing those rights.

 To meet this need, a group of respected veterans in the crime victims’ rights movement in Oregon, including former Oregon Attorney General Hardy Myers, founded the Portland-based Oregon Crime Victims Law Center (OCVLC) in 2009.
-Since then, OCVLC has provided free legal services to hundreds of crime victims helping them assert and enforce their rights.
+Since then, OCVLC has provided free legal services to thousands of crime victims helping them assert and enforce their rights.
 OCVLC’s specialized victim-centered and trauma-informed legal services seek to give crime victims an independent voice in the legal system, mitigate the effects of crime and empower victims so that they can move toward survivorship.

 Logo designed by volunteer Johnny Connell (firstname.lastname@example.org)